 To minimize relocation problems, organizations should make an effort to avoid five common mistakes that can hinder data center relocations.

-- Failure to inventory equipment completely: Companies don't know what they're starting from or what they're
+- Failure to inventory equipment completely: Companies don't know what they're starting from or what they're moving.

 - Lack of a relocation design: Organizations assume the space is right and everything will fit into place.